CU-ESIIL/Innovation-Summit-2024__13_Using-AI-to-understand-environmental-change/docs/worksheets/worksheet_4.md

     - Wildfire AI
 - **Research Question:**
     - How do wildfire severity, human activity, and environmental factors effect water quality downstream from fire sites?

+Motivation: Using machine learning (AI) approaches to answer novel, difficult questions about how combined factors influence key ecosystem metrics is an important aspect of understanding complex environmental systems.
+Understanding these systems is crucial to managing them sustainably and increasing their resilience.
+Machine learning offers an approach to model and understand these complexities, paving the way for action.

 - **One interesting graphic/finding:**
 ### Systems diagram:
 ![image](https://github.com/CU-ESIIL/Innovation-Summit-2024__13_Using-AI-to-understand-environmental-change/assets/124633666/fdcb852d-e15b-46ed-a319-187b3253162d)